Comprehensive Home Care License

 Homemaker Assistance

 Providers with a basic home care license are licensed by the Minnesota Department of Health.
 These providers can assist with most activities of daily living, in a person's home.
-Basic home care license may be individuals or organizations and are trained to assist people who, because on an illness, disability, or physical condition, cannot perform the tasks for themselves.
+Basic home care licensed providers may be individuals or organizations and are trained to assist people who, because of an illness, disability, or physical condition, cannot perform the tasks for themselves.
 This type of service does not require a nurse.

 Staff of the licensed basic provider may: